yuiseki/NLP2025-tutorial-2/TIMELINE_PROJECT.md

 ### 2024-10

-- 2024-10-22: GeoLLaVA, Efficient Fine-Tuned Vision-Language Models for Temporal Change Detection in Remote Sensing
+- 2024-10-22: GeoLLaVA, Code base and information about the GeoLLaVA project
   - https://github.com/HosamGen/GeoLLaVA

 ### 2024-09